MegaSuper1/portfolio_DataEngineer/README.md

 Welcome to my data portfolio!
 I’m a business intelligence and data engineering professional with over 15 years of experience turning complex data into meaningful, self-service insights.
 I specialize in Power BI, SAP HANA, Microsoft Fabric, and enterprise-scale data modeling.
 Below, you’ll find a selection of my most impactful projects, tools I use, and how I help teams make smarter decisions with data.

-🧠 Note: This portfolio layout was generated with the help of AI.
-But the actual content is mine!
-I'm passionate about using AI tools to boost productivity, streamline documentation, and enhance creativity—this is just one example of how I'm experimenting with modern solutions to work smarter.
 ---

 ## 🔍 Featured Projects